 The Wall Street Journal’s daily video content brings its journalism to life with engaging explainers, informative news content, and in-depth investigations.
-I work as the Product Designer on the video and audio team at the Journal.

 Our Apple TV app was in need of a refresh, so over the Summer of 2019 we re-built it from the ground up to take advantage of the immersive touch-based navigation of the latest Apple TV hardware and to focus the interface on easier discovery of our excellent video journalism.